Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - IAM password policies have granular controls and can be set based on the regulatory or corporate policies required for the account.

 **Explanation:**
-"AWS has a global password policy that is enforced for all IAM accounts to meet industry best practices." is incorrect; IAM password policies are configurable per account.
+AWS has a global password policy that is enforced for all IAM accounts to meet industry best practices. is incorrect; IAM password policies are configurable per account.
-"IAM accounts are free to use whatever password is desired by the account holder." is incorrect; passwords must follow the defined policy.
+IAM accounts are free to use whatever password is desired by the account holder. is incorrect; passwords must follow the defined policy.
-"IAM account passwords can only be set by the root account and cannot be modified by the account itself." is incorrect; users can change their passwords within policy limits.
+IAM account passwords can only be set by the root account and cannot be modified by the account itself. is incorrect; users can change their passwords within policy limits.
-"IAM password policies have granular controls and can be set based on the regulatory or corporate policies required for the account." is correct.
+IAM password policies have granular controls and can be set based on the regulatory or corporate policies required for the account. is correct.
 Policies can enforce length, complexity, expiration, and reuse rules.

 ---